Frontier Homestead State Park Museum: Description

 Frontier Homestead also manages the historic ruins of Old Iron Town, an iron foundry west of Cedar City that operated in the mid 19th century.

 History

 Lack of iron was a major concern to pioneers who began settling in Utah in 1847.
-When iron deposits were discovered in southern Utah, Mormon leader Brigham Young called for volunteers to colonize the area.
+When iron deposits were discovered in southern Utah, The Church of Jesus Christ of Latter Day Saints leader Brigham Young called for volunteers to colonize the area.
 A site near Coal Creek, now Cedar City, was selected in November 1851 for the iron works.
 Ten months later, the colony completed construction of a small blast furnace and began to operate the iron foundry.
 Despite its initial success, the 'Iron Mission' faced many difficulties.
 Financial troubles, floods, heavy freezes and furnace failure took their toll.
 In addition, a crop shortage threatened starvation.
 The people persevered in the face of these obstacles, but the foundry was eventually closed in 1858.